Abhinav2k/DynamicWin-Legacy/README.md

 > [!NOTE]
 > This repository holds the legacy code and releases for DynamicWin developed by [FlorianButz](https://github.com/FlorianButz), and is maintained by [59xa](https://github.com/59xa).
 Please do not report issues and missing features in this repository regarding version 2.0 as this repository only accepts version 1.0 issues.
 For version 2.0 releases, click [here](https://github.com/FlorianButz/DynamicWin).

-> [!WARNING]
-> This is a legacy application that is being maintained by one developer.
-Do not expect most features to be fixed whatsoever.
-However, this does not mean groundbreaking issues and feature requests will be turned down immediately.
-Open an issue ticket for a new feature or an existing issue, they will be added/fixed eventually.

 ### What is it?
 A [Dynamic Island](https://support.apple.com/de-de/guide/iphone/iph28f50d10d/ios) inspired Windows App that brings in a bunch of features like widgets or a file tray that works like a clipboard.
 Similar to dynamic notches that you can find on macOS like [NotchNook](https://lo.cafe/notchnook), this application brings the concept on Windows devices to life.